 ABSTRACT SUBMISSION AND ACCEPTANCE

-AATB will notify submitting authors by no later than Friday, July 29, 2022, to let them know if their submission has been accepted to be on display and/or selected as a category winner or spotlight for the 2022 AATB Annual Meeting September 19-22, 2022, in San Antonio, TX.
-If chosen as a category winner or spotlight, one abstract/poster author will be invited to present and will be required to submit presentation details, including slides, by Thursday, September 1, 2022.
+AATB will notify submitting authors by no later than Monday, June 12, 2023, to let them know if their submission has been accepted to be on display and/or selected as a category winner or spotlight for the 2023 AATB Annual Meeting.